-Research and development expenses increased by \$3.1 million, to \$17.7 million, in the three months ended June 30, 2017 compared to the three months ended June 30, 2016, primarily due to increases in expenses for the ongoing LIBERTY 1 and LIBERTY 2, SPIRIT 1 and SPIRIT 2, and HERO trials.
-Research and development expenses for the three months ended June 30, 2017 consisted primarily of CRO costs of \$12.8 million, share-based compensation expense of \$0.9 million, \$0.1 million of which was allocated to us by RSL, and costs billed to us under the Services Agreements of \$0.4 million, including personnel expenses and third-party costs associated with the preparation of our clinical and other research programs.
+R&D expenses increased by \$20.4 million, to \$24.2 million, in the three months ended September 30, 2017 compared to the three months ended September 30, 2016, primarily due to increases in expenses for the ongoing LIBERTY 1 and LIBERTY 2, SPIRIT 1 and SPIRIT 2, and HERO trials.
+R&D expenses for the three months ended September 30, 2017 consisted primarily of contract resource organization, or CRO, and clinical drug supply costs of \$19.7 million, personnel expenses of \$3.0 million, share-based compensation expense of \$0.7 million, \$0.1 million of which was allocated to us by RSL, and costs billed to us under the Services Agreements of \$0.5 million, including personnel expenses and third-party costs associated with the preparation of our clinical and other research programs.
+R&D expenses were \$3.8 million for the three months ended September 30, 2016, and consisted primarily of costs billed to us under the Services Agreement of \$2.7 million, including personnel expenses and third-party costs associated with the preparation of our clinical and other research programs, and share-based compensation expense of \$0.8 million allocated to us by RSL.

-Research and development expenses were \$14.6 million for the three months ended June 30, 2016, and consisted primarily of in-process research and development expenses of \$13.1 million, which were related to our acquisition of the rights to our product candidates from Takeda and consisted of \$7.7 million for the estimated fair value of the 5.1 million common shares issued to Takeda and \$5.4 million for the estimated fair value of the warrant liability.
-The remainder consisted of share-based compensation expense of \$1.0 million, all of which was allocated to us by RSL, costs billed to us under the Services Agreements of \$0.5 million, including personnel expenses, and third-party costs associated with the preparation of our clinical and other research programs.
+R&D expenses increased by \$23.6 million, to \$41.9 million, in the six months ended September 30, 2017 compared to the six months ended September 30, 2016, primarily due to increases in expenses for the ongoing LIBERTY 1 and LIBERTY 2, SPIRIT 1 and SPIRIT 2, and HERO trials.
+R&D expenses for the six months ended September 30, 2017 consisted primarily of CRO and clinical drug supply costs of \$33.5 million, personnel expenses of \$4.9 million, share-based compensation expense of \$1.5 million, \$0.2 million of which was allocated to us by RSL, and costs billed to us under the Services Agreements of \$0.9 million, including personnel expenses and third-party costs associated with the preparation of our clinical and other research programs.
+R&D expenses were \$18.3 million for the six months ended September 30, 2016, and consisted primarily of in-process R&D expenses of \$13.1 million, which were related to our acquisition of the rights to our product candidates from Takeda and consisted of \$7.7 million for the estimated fair value of the 5.1 million common shares issued to Takeda and \$5.4 million for the estimated fair value of the warrant liability.
+The remainder consisted of share-based compensation expense of \$1.8 million allocated to us by RSL and costs billed to us under the Services Agreement of \$3.2 million, including personnel expenses and third-party costs associated with the preparation of our clinical and other research programs.